 - Do you buy stuff to mask your own insecurities?

-- Are you using money as a drug to comfort yourself?
+- Are you using money and buying things as a way to comfort yourself?

 - Do you feel you have to compete financially with your friends, neighbors, or family members?